ayodelekings/TributePage/README.md

 # TributePage
-Tribute Page to Funmilayo Ransome-Kuti
+Tribute Page to Funmilayo Ransome-Kuti as my first project for my FCC course work.